-On cranes equipped with air-operated brakes, do not attempt to move the crane until brake system air pressure is at operating level.
+On cranes equipped with air-operated brakes or hydraulically operated brakes, do not attempt to move the crane until brake system air pressure or hydraulic pressure is at operating level.

 Check load limit of bridges.
 Before traveling across bridges, make sure that they will carry a load greater than the crane's weight.